lisaisonpoint/zetty/doc/prelude_comments.md

 ## blocky
-Blocky is the compression algorithm developed for the diploma thesis of FemtoLAS.
-It groups numbers with similarities and then uses the LZMA compression which greatly improves the results.
+blocky is the compression algorithm developed for the diploma thesis of FemtoLAS it groups numbers with similarities and then uses the LZMA compression (a 7zip compression algorithm) which greatly improves the results

 # istream